aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - On the **Review** page, click **Save job and edit script**
 - If this your first time, a **Script editor tips** page will pop up.
 Close the pop up page by clicking on the *x *symbol on the top right
 - Copy and paste the LogCombiner script [log-combiner-glue-script.py](./log-combiner-glue-script.py) to AWS Glue script editor pane
-- Replace the place holder *<your-s3-bucket>* with the name of the Amazon S3 bucket your created at the beginning of this lab
+- Replace the place holder **<your-s3-bucket>** with the name of the Amazon S3 bucket your created at the beginning of this lab

-> **Note:** This step may take from upto 15 minutes to complete.
+> **Note:** there are 4 place holder in the script that needs to replaced with the name of the Amazon S3 bucket created at the begining of this lab.

 - Click **Save**
 - Click **Run**